Understanding 3.625 as a Mixed Fraction: A practical guide

 - Cooking and Baking: Recipes often call for fractional measurements of ingredients.
 Being able to convert decimal quantities to fractions is crucial for accurate baking and cooking.

-- Construction and Engineering: Precision is paramount in these fields, and mixed fractions provide a way to express precise measurements with greater accuracy than some decimal representations allow.
+- Construction and Engineering: Precision is very important in these fields, and mixed fractions provide a way to express precise measurements with greater accuracy than some decimal representations allow.

 - Finance: Calculating interest and proportions frequently involves working with fractions and decimals.
 Converting between the two is vital for accurate financial calculations.